 In July of 2015, a severe wind toppled the steeple from the church roof and many trees on the campus were either felled or damaged.
 A new steeple was constructed and on May 13, 2016 the new steeple was dedicated and raised to the roof and the church bells sounded once again.
 A time capsule was included in the new steeple with memories, pictures and mementos from many of the parishioners and friends of St. Michael parish.

-Father John Kamwendo became Administrator of St. Michael parish, when Father Michael Hoyt was transferred to St. Thomas Aquinas parish here in Indianapolis.
+Father John Kamwendo became Administrator of St. Michael parish in July of 2017, when Father Michael Hoyt was transferred to St. Thomas Aquinas parish here in Indianapolis.
 Father Kamwendo served as associate pastor at St. Michael and St. Peter parishes in Brookville, Indiana before arriving at St. Michael, Indianapolis.